Akuamma Whole Seeds

 Akuamma seeds’ effects are described as opiate-like in nature, providing relief from temporary discomfort, aiding in relaxation and promoting sleep.

-The appropriate akuamma seed dosage will vary depending upon your discomfort level and tolerance level.
+The appropriate akuamma seed dosage will vary depending upon your level of discomfort and tolerance level.
 The typical dosage averages between 1 and 4 seeds (or more, depending upon seed size).

-It’s generally best to start with one seed and if the desired effects are not achieved within 30 minutes, take an additional seed.
-You can use this process until the ideal dosage is achieved.
+It’s generally best to start with one seed and if the desired effects are not achieved within 30 minutes, opt for an additional seed.
+You can use this process until the ideal effects are achieved.

 The seeds can be broken into small chunks and swallowed just as you might swallow a pill or capsule.
 You can also grind the akuamma seeds into a powder, which can then be placed into a capsule.
 Akuamma seeds do have a very bitter taste, so most prefer these dosing methods to avoid experiencing the bitterness.